luisgome489/gcp_cloudendpoints_java/README.md

 This sample demonstrates how to use Google Cloud Endpoints Frameworks using Java on App Engine Standard.

+## Note

+first of all, if you do not have an app created in appengine proyect, you must execute the following:

+gcloud app create

 ## Build with Maven

 ### Adding the project ID to the sample API code